William Barton (soldier): Early years and enlistment

-Barton was born in Warren, Rhode Island on May 26, 1748.
-He worked as a hatter in Providence, Rhode Island.
+Barton was born in Warren, Rhode Island on May 26, 1748, and he worked as a hatter in Providence.
 In 1771, he married Rhoda Carver.
 In 1775, he enlisted in the Continental Army as a corporal.
 He fought in the Battle of Bunker Hill.

 Revolutionary War service

-On August 2, 1775 he was appointed the adjutant of Richmond's Rhode Island Regiment.
+On August 2, 1775, Barton was appointed the adjutant of Richmond's Rhode Island Regiment.
 He was promoted to captain on November 1, 1775.

-In late June and early July 1777, as a major in the Rhode Island state troops, he planned and led a raid on British headquarters, capturing Major General Richard Prescott.
-On the night of July 10–11, with 38 men and six officers in five whaleboats, Barton crossed Narragansett Bay, passed unobserved by three British frigates, and, landing about halfway between Newport and Bristol Ferry, went to the farm house where Prescott had his headquarters.
-The guards were surprised, the door of Prescott's room was broken in, and the general was hurried away half dressed and taken to Warwick Point, and afterward to Providence.
+He planned and led a raid on British headquarters in June and July 1777, capturing Major General Richard Prescott.
+Barton crossed Narragansett Bay on the night of July 10–11 with 38 men and six officers in five whaleboats.
+They slipped past three British frigates, landing about halfway between Newport and Bristol Ferry; they then went to the farm house where Prescott had his headquarters.
+They surprised the guards, kicked through the door of Prescott's room, and captured Prescott.
+They carried him away half dressed and took him to Warwick Point, then to Providence.
 For this exploit, the Continental Congress gave Barton a sword and passed a resolution honoring his service.

-Barton was promoted to lieutenant colonel on November 10, 1777 and was made colonel of Stanton's regiment of the Rhode Island State Troops on December 1 with "rank and pay of colonel in the Continental Army" upon the resignation of Colonel Joseph Stanton, Jr. On December 19, Barton was re-appointed as colonel of his regiment when the enlistments of its members expired.
+Barton was promoted to lieutenant colonel on November 10, 1777; he was made colonel of the Rhode Island State Troops on December 1 upon the resignation of Colonel Joseph Stanton, Jr. On December 19, Barton was re-appointed as colonel of his regiment when the enlistments of its members expired.
 Soldiers were re-enlisted for a term expiring on March 16, 1779.
-The regiment was part of the Rhode Island State Troops which was a brigade, commanded by Brigadier General Ezekiel Cornell, which consisted of two regiments of infantry and one of artillery for the defense of Rhode Island.
-In addition to Barton the other regiment of infantry was commanded by Colonel Archibald Crary and the artillery regiment by Colonel Robert Eliot.
-In February 1778, Barton was commissioned in the Continental Army and command of the regiment was given to Colonel John Topham.
+The regiment was part of the Rhode Island State Troops, which was a brigade commanded by Brigadier General Ezekiel Cornell consisting of two regiments of infantry and one of artillery.
+In February 1778, Barton was commissioned in the Continental Army.

-Barton was gravely wounded in the thigh while trying to rally American militia to attack the rear guard of a British raiding party that burned parts of Bristol and Warren, Rhode Island, on May 25, 1778.
-He never fully recovered from this injury, but did return in June 1779 to lead a battalion of light infantry, called the "Corps of Light Infantry", which consisted of four companies of 54 men each and operated in boats patrolling Narragansett Bay.
+Barton was gravely wounded in the thigh while trying to rally American militia to attack the rear guard of a British raiding party that burned parts of Bristol and Warren on May 25, 1778.
+He never fully recovered from this injury, but did return in June 1779 to lead the "Corps of Light Infantry", which consisted of four companies of 54 men each and operated in boats patrolling Narragansett Bay.
 Barton served in this capacity until the end of the war.